RozWelch/pureglow/README.md

      * Press Enter.
 Your local clone will be created.

 ## Credits
-* Code Institue's 'I think therefore I blog' tutorial
+* Code Institue's 'Boutique Ado' tutorial
 * All images used are from Freepix: www.freepix.com

 ## Acknowledgements